byt3n33dl3/BloodHoundCE/README.md

 # BloodHound

 BloodHound is a monolithic web application composed of an embedded React frontend with [Sigma.js](https://www.sigmajs.org/) and a [C#](https://csharp.net/) with [Go](https://go.dev/) based REST API backend.
-It is deployed with a [PostgreSQL](https://www.postgresql.org/) application database and a [Neo4J](https://neo4j.com/) graph database, and is fed by the [SharpHound](https://github.com/BloodHoundAD/SharpHound), or [SharpHoundAD](https://github.com/byt3n33dl3/SharpHoundAD), and [AzureHoundAD](https://github.com/byt3n33dl3/AzureHoundAD) or [AzureHound](https://github.com/BloodHoundAD/AzureHound) data collectors.
+It is deployed with a [PostgreSQL](https://www.postgresql.org/) application database and a [Neo4J](https://neo4j.com/) graph database, and is fed by the [SharpHound](https://github.com/BloodHoundAD/SharpHound), or [SharpHoundAD](https://github.com/byt3n33dl3/SharpHoundAD), and [AzureHoundAD](https://github.com/byt3n33dl3/AzureHoundAD) or [AzureHound](https://github.com/BloodHoundAD/AzureHound) data collectors, and last one Called *Barracuda* from BlackMarlinExec.

 *New Collectors:* After BloodHound Enterprise Vol `6.3.5` Editions release, BloodHound now can retrieve data from *[BlackMarlinExec](https://github.com/byt3n33dl3/BlackMarlinExec/)* Module: Barracuda execution, Enjoy!.